 The result of the ICAAP is to determine the capital plan which is consistent with approved by the Board and the Supervisory Board financial plan and appetite for risk.
 It specifies the Group's needs and capital goals.
 Internal Capital is estimated for significant.
 The Group allocates internal capital to business segments.
 Risk and Capital Management Committee is responsible for the annual capital and ongoing monitoring of capital usage in the respect to set limits.
 Overall acceptable risk level is defined primarily by a target regulatory capital adequacy ratio.
 Risk appetite is approved each year in the form of resolution of the Bank's Supervisory Board on the recommendation of Management Board.
-Management Board on the basis of risk appetite decides on the level of aggregated limits on particular risks treated as significant.
+Management Board on the basis of risk appetite decides on the level of aggregated limits on particular business units and sub-limits on measurable risks treated as significant.

-Below we present the specific risks identified as significant in the Group in 2012:
+Below we present the specific, measurable risks identified as significant in the Group in 2013:

-- credit risk and - counterparty credit risk (covers risk of default or delinquency), - operational risk (covers technological and technical risk, outsourcing risk, misappropriation risk, money laundering risk, information security risk, external events risk (Continuity of Business), tax and accounting risk, product risk, compliance risk, legal risk, operational risk related to using of models and staffing risk), - market risk in the trading book,
+- credit risk and

+- counterparty credit risk (covers risk of default or delinquency),

+- operational risk (covers technological and technical risk, outsourcing risk, misappropriation risk, money laundering risk, information security risk, external events risk (Continuity of Business), tax and accounting risk, product risk, compliance risk, legal risk, model risk and staffing risk),

+- market risk in the trading book,

 - interest rate risk in the banking book,

-- financial result risk,

 - liquidity risk.